 - Check if the behavior of the toggle is limited to the section and doesn’t interfere with the entire placement of the accordion.

 - Check if all the sections can be expanded and closed back again.

-- Check if the accordion color is as per the specification.
+- Check if the accordion color matches the specification.

 You also can get an overall idea by following the below test case sample templates: